ThomasMertes/seed7/src/read_me.txt

                          by double quotes (") when it contains a space, &, comma, ;, =, ^, ~ or the
                          non-breaking space.

+  QUOTE_WHOLE_SHELL_COMMAND: Defined when shell commands,
+                             starting with double quotes ("),
+                             need to be quoted a again.
+In this case the shell command, together
+                             with its parameters, needs to be
+                             quoted with double quotes (The
+                             final command string starts with
+                             two double quotes).

   USE_BIG_RTL_LIBRARY: Defined when the big_rtl library is used
                        to implement the bigInteger functions.